ssghazaryan/greate_places/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application for Ios and android.

-Working with providers, paths, sqlite database, location services, google maps, rest apis, camera, files, images.
+Working with cases like:
+    - providers,
+    - paths,
+    - sqlite database,
+    - location services,
+    - google maps,
+    - rest apis,
+    - device features,
+    - camera,
+    - files system,
+    - images,
+    - navigtion ...

+For correct work with maps need to change api_token.